mikesmithgh/kitty-scrollback.nvim/README.md

   visual_selection_highlight_mode = 'darken',
   -- integer?
 Temporary column width during get-text operation to avoid hard wrapping (larger values may impact performance), see :h columns scrollback_columns = 300,
+  -- boolean? if true, writes the scrollback buffer to a temporary file (used for external tools like ripgrep) scrollback_tempfile = false,
 }
 ```